wr0ng/borderlands-tools/README.md

 By default rakarrack starts with FX off (meaning wet mix 0%) and you have to turn it on manually.
 Fortunately rakarrack makes it very easy to change this setting:

 Settings menu > Preferences > Audio tab > FX On at Start (first option)

+## How to customize settings

+### Rakarrack

+Rakarrack lets you save presets easily.
+The script defaults to loading `default.rkr` in the `rak_presets` directory.
+That means you have two ways to change the default preset: either save a new one over this file, or alter the relevant script (`start_rakarrack.sh`).

+### In the future ...

+I hope to make this group of scripts more configurable.
+It'd be nice to have a `config.yml` file that is very easy to alter and makes the functionality more flexible.